 What does the extra help pass do?

 If you require extra help there will be registration points in each entrance type.
 So if you have a YALC ticket and need extra help go to the YALC entrance.
-If you have a 3 day ticket go to the main entrance at Gate H.
+If you have a 3 day ticket go to the main entrance.

 Please note there is no seating available at any of the entrances so if you have difficulty standing for long periods, we recommend you delay your arrival until the show is open.

 On arrival make yourselves known to the crew that you require the extra help desk and they will direct you to its location.
 You will then receive your extra help and carers (if applicable) wristband on presentation of the your documents.
 Please have these ready to present, along with your ticket in order to then be able to enter the show.

 Photo shoots – You must have a valid ticket for the shoot you are attending but if you make yourself known to the crew member in the area and they will expedite your queuing time.
 Your carer can assist you right up to the shoot inside the booth and standing out of shot whilst the photo is taken.
 Our photo printing is instant and you can collect your print before exiting the booth.

 Talk areas – Where possible we will mark disabled seating but please bear in mind that all seating is on a first come first served basis.
 Please ask to speak to the crew who will direct wheelchair positioning or will try to accommodate an aisle seat if possible.
 We operated both free and paid talks at events and any paid talks will be advertised beforehand and require a separate paid for ticket.
 Your carer can accompany you for free to any talks you have access to.